 Mr. Berlin has been a featured soloist at several recent International Trumpet Guild Conferences including a full recital of commissions in 2005 in Bangkok, Thailand, concerto performances in 2004, 2007, 2012 and 2013 and most recently a 2017 recital with trombone colleague Greg Spiridopoulos of repertoire that has been recorded for upcoming release.

-Mr. Berlin enjoys international regard as a trumpet pedagogue as Associate Professor of Trumpet at the University of Massachusetts at Amherst.
+Mr. Berlin enjoys international regard as a trumpet pedagogue as Professor of Trumpet at the University of Massachusetts at Amherst.
 He was elected to two terms as a member of the Board of Directors of the International Trumpet Guild and hosted the 2007 ITG Annual Conference.
 He has given masterclasses worldwide and at such prestigious institutions as Baylor University, Eastman School of Music, Yale University, and the University of North Texas as well as the Turku Conservatory in Turku and the Sibelius Academy in Helsinki, Finland.
 He also has a recurring column in Brass Herald, the world’s largest brass magazine.